Introduction to Data Mart

 Because it is concentrated on a single functional area, there are numerous advantages both to the process implementor and the end-user.
 Hence efficient marts implementation is required along with a data warehouse in the organization.

 This is a guide to What is Data Mart.
-Here we discuss the introduction, features, and top 3 types along with its features and steps.
+Here we discuss introduction, features, top 3 types along with its features and steps.
 You may also look at the following articles to learn more –